CoffeeVampir3/Unity-Behaviour-Graph/README.md

 ![Bhg Graph In Action](https://github.com/CoffeeVampir3/Unity-Behaviour-Graph/blob/screenshots/xcmVMqJWjm.gif)
 ![Bhg Graph Example](https://github.com/CoffeeVampir3/Unity-Behaviour-Graph/blob/screenshots/graphsneak.png)

 Alpha release party!
 Enjoy all you lovely peoples.
-The current branch is stable but still mutating, when documentation is finished I'll be finalizing the master branch and providing an experimental dev-branch for future changes.
+The current branch has finalized, the current implementation should not mutate much from here.
+Experiments are living in the experimental branch if you're interested in what's on the horizon.

 (Name Pending) Behaviour Graph!
 Lightning quick, zero allocations, 100/7 amazing graph for absolutely 0 dollerydos.
 Get a copy of your very own (Unnamed Behaviour Graph) today!